 Aberdeenshire Council recognises the following equality characteristics which are protected under The Equality Act 2010 - race (includes Gypsy Travellers), sexual orientation, sex (gender), disability, gender reassignment, age, religion or belief, pregnancy and maternity, and marriage and civil partnership.

-In April 2013, Aberdeenshire Council, the Aberdeenshire Education and Children's Services Committee, and the three Aberdeenshire Licensing Boards approved the Aberdeenshire Equalities Mainstreaming Report and the Equality Outcomes.
+In April 2013, Aberdeenshire Council, the Aberdeenshire Education and Children's Services Committee, and the three Aberdeenshire Licensing Boards approved the Aberdeenshire equalities mainstreaming report and the equality outcomes (pdf 2.92MB).

 In April 2015, Aberdeenshire Council, the Aberdeenshire Education and Children's Services Committee, and the three Aberdeenshire Licensing Boards approved the following reports:

-An executive summary for each report is also available, as follows:
+An executive summary for each report is also available:

 The Gaelic Language (Scotland) Act 2005 was passed by the Scottish Parliament with the aim of securing the status of the Gaelic language as an official language of Scotland, in equal status to the English language.